 Hiring a Contractor

-Before hiring a contractor, make sure the company and its crew have all the licenses required by state law.
+Before choosing a contractor, make sure the company and its crew have all the licenses required by state law.
 These three simple steps can help you avoid losing your money to a scam operation:

 1. Contractors who do a job valued at $4,000 or more must be licensed by the Secretary of State, so be sure to search the Licensed Contractor list.